cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 Why develop distributed ledgers<sup>[1](#1)</sup>?

-For the purposes of this analysis, let distributed ledgers be state transition functions executed in a consensus algorithm<sup>[2](#2)</sup> by a distributed set of parties, with arbitrary state complexity<sup>[3](#3)</sup>, unbounded transaction throughput<sup>[4](#4)</sup>, perfect censorship resistance<sup>[5](#5)</sup>, bandwidth-inexpensive queryability<sup>[6](#6)</sup>, oracle access to elapsed time<sup>[7](#7)</sup>, and private data - public ruleset segmentation<sup>[8](#8)</sup>.
+For the purposes of this analysis, let distributed ledgers be state transition functions executed in a consensus algorithm<sup>[2](#2)</sup> by a distributed set of parties, with arbitrary state complexity<sup>[3](#3)</sup>, unbounded transaction throughput<sup>[4](#4)</sup>, perfect censorship resistance<sup>[5](#5)</sup>, bandwidth-inexpensive queryability<sup>[6](#6)</sup>, oracle access to elapsed time<sup>[7](#7)</sup>, and private data - public rule-set segmentation<sup>[8](#8)</sup>.
 None of these properties are yet satisfactorily provided by existing implementations, but we have reason enough to expect they may be in time (see references).
-The present developmental efforts justifiably focus on satisficing these properties, in of itself a challenging and engrossing task — but assume we largely succeed — what then?
+The present developmental efforts justifiably focus on satisfying these properties, in of itself a challenging and engrossing task — but assume we largely succeed — what then?

-In this post, I focus on *institution design*, where an *institution* is a set of rules, actors, and incentives intentionally designed to realize a particular high-level outcome and persist itself over time in the absence of a singular coordinating entity.
+In this post, I focus on *institution design*, where an *institution* is a set of rules, actors, and incentives intentionally designed to realise a particular high-level outcome and persist itself over time in the absence of a singular coordinating entity.
 I outline four broad areas of institution design where I think we have reason to believe that distributed ledgers may increase the available component set for mechanism designers and thereby enable the creation of radically different institutions from what we have today: public commons, polycentric law, threshold commitment, and contingent payments.
 For each area, I explain the institution or institutional component reference class, why we might benefit from such institutions or components, and in what way distributed ledgers may provide a significant advantage, then attempt to articulate & address the best arguments against desirability and feasibility.

 ### Public commons